NetHack: Culture around spoilersNetHack is largely based on discovering secrets and tricks during gameplay. It can take years for one to become well-versed in them, and even experienced players routinely discover new ones. A number of NetHack fan sites and discussion forums offer lists of game secrets known as "spoilers".

+Interface

-InterfaceNetHack was originally created with only a simple ASCII text-based user interface, although the option to use something more elaborate was added later in its development.
+NetHack was originally created with only a simple ASCII text-based user interface, although the option to use something more elaborate was added later in its development.
 Interface elements such as the environment, entities, and objects are represented by arrangements of ASCII or Extended ASCII glyphs, "DECgraphics", or "IBMgraphics" mode.
 In addition to the environment, the interface also displays character and situational information.